chainheadpublish/poc/doc/aws-infra.md

 echo 'your_password' > poc/password.txt
 ```

-Copy the value of `Address` into a file that can be located easily later.
+Copy the value resulting of `Address` into a file that can be located easily later.

 ### Boot-node

 The `Node0` machine will be set-up as a boot node.
 A boot node is a machine on the Ethereum network that is looked up clients for node discovery.
 See [more](https://github.com/ethereum/go-ethereum/wiki/Connecting-to-the-network).
 To set-up the boot node, run the commands as shown below.
-Note that, `bootnode` command was installed upon installation of Ethereum clients.
+Note that, `bootnode` command was installed upon installation of Ethereum client.

 ```bash
 bootnode -genkey boot.key